Who did not marry in the Bible?

 Jephthah’s Daughter

-30 And Jephthah made a vow to the Lord and said, “If you will give the Ammonites into my hand, 31 then whatever comes out from the doors of my house to meet me when I return in peace from the Ammonites shall be the Lord’s, and I will offer it up for a burnt offering.” – Judges 11:30-31 ESV.
+Jephthah made a vow to God that if God helps him to defeat the Ammonites, then whatever came out of his house to meet him on his return would be offered as a burnt offering to the Lord (Judges 11:30-31).
 When Jephthah returned from the defeat of the Ammonites to his house in Mizpah, it was his daughter, his only child, who came out first to meet him.
 As soon as he saw her, he tore his clothes and was very grieved for many days.
-Though he hesitated, he finally had to offer his daughter to the Lord for a burnt offering.
+Though he hesitated, he finally had to offer his daughter to the Lord as a burnt offering.
 She never got married and was a virgin when she died.
-So it was made a custom in Israel that the daughters of Israel went year by year to lament the daughter of Jephthah the Gileadite four days in the year.
+So it was made a custom in Israel that the daughters of Israel went year by year to lament the daughter of Jephthah the Gileadite four days in the year (Judges 11:39-40).

 Tamar